-Who better to speak to the importance of food when traveling than Anthony Bourdain.
+Who better to speak to the importance of food when traveling than Anthony Bourdain?
 He will be quoted often on this topic of Dining Abroad.
 He inspired people to experience international cultures through food while encouraging them to be brave enough to embrace the unknown.

-Blushing, Joelle subsequently asks, “is there any part we can’t eat?”
+Blushing, Joelle subsequently asks, “is there any part we can’t eat.”

-No eat it all.
+No, eat it all.
 Really?
 Ok then, we dig in.

-Seek unique and authentic
+Seek unique and authenticity when dining abroad

 Please don’t order a burger!
-Really just don’t!
+Just don’t!

 Travel is the time to take your palate on an adventure.
 Why should it only be your eyes that get to experience adventure?
 The rewards and memories will be incredible.

 Will there be times you will find it a less than-desirable dining experience?
 Sure, it will, but the stories will be well worth it.
 Traveling is a journey, and food is an essential component.

 How to make the most of your culinary adventures when dining abroad